 There are many ways to cook corn on the cob.
 In your microwave, air fryer, on a grill, in an instant pot, you name it!
 The best method to get the most flavorful corn on the cob is on a smoker.
 Smoking food is a low and slow cooking process that adds flavor to food with fire and different wood chips.

 Here's a fun little fact about myself!
 I love to smoke food in the Summertime.
 Grilling is fun too, but smoking gives food so much more flavor and there are so many different foods I want to try smoking.
-Like cheese for instance.
+Like how to smoke cheese.

 Jump to: